-I am currently working on an Emerging Minds collaborative cross sector placement between the NSPCC/Childline and NEUROSEC Group.
-This short-term project guided by principles of co-production involves 10 young researchers from the NeurOX YPAG to characterise the ‘real world voices’ and peer-interactions of young people with experience of emotional/psychological maltreatment who access the Childline peer-support online message boards.
+Emerging Minds collaborative cross sector placement between the NSPCC/Childline and NEUROSEC Group.
+This short-term project guided by principles of co-production involved 10 young researchers from the NeurOX YPAG to characterise the ‘real world voices’ and peer-interactions of young people with experience of emotional/psychological maltreatment who access the Childline peer-support online message boards.
 The meaningful involvement of young people in the research will offer a nuanced perspective to help interpret the language and help-seeking needs of their peers with such adverse experiences and inform the further development of Childline online services. https://emergingminds.org.uk/understanding-online-help-seeking-of-young-people-via-the-childline-moderated-online-peer-peer-message-boards/

-On behalf of the NIHR Oxford Health Biomedical Research Centre, I have also been working with the NeurOX YPAG to explore more inclusive and meaningful involvement of young people in mental health research using digital approaches.
-Between March and October 2020, YPAG members have been involved in over 15 digital research meetings, and a Virtual Work Experience week.
-I have also supported a collaborative Digital YPAG (together with The McPin Foundation) on a project run by the PERL Group in the Department of Psychiatry involving three workshops with young people with lived experience of anxiety, depression and antidepressants.
+On behalf of the NIHR Oxford Health Biomedical Research Centre, I have been working with the NeurOX YPAG to explore more inclusive and meaningful involvement of young people in mental health research using digital approaches.
+Between March and October 2020, YPAG members have been involved in over 20 digital research meetings, and a Virtual Work Experience week.

 The following resources share the experiences of young people and researchers to encourage and widen meaningful involvement of young people in research: https://oxfordhealthbrc.nihr.ac.uk/patient-and-public-involvement/young-peoples-involvement/

 - BeGood Citizen's: EIE projects working with the NeurOX Young People’s Advisory Group (YPAG) for the past year.